The tropical $n$-gonal construction: Rational polyhedral spaces and tropical homology

 Let us check that $\partial \cyc (A) = 0$.
 To do so, let $v$ be a finite vertex of $|A|$ and assume that all edges $e$ incident to $v$ have been oriented away from $v$.
 Then each $e$ contributes $-A(e)\eta_e|_{v}$ to $\partial \cyc(A)$.
 But now the sum over these contributions is 0 because $A$ was assumed to be a tropical cycle and in particular balanced.
 On the other hand, if $v$ is an infinite vertex, then the stalk of $\Omega^1_{|A|}$ at $v$ is trivial, hence the element $\eta_e$ (corresponding to any incident edge $e$) is equal to 0.

 There are natural pushforward maps of tropical homology classes and pullback maps of tropical cohomology classes along morphisms of rational polyhedral spaces.
 These maps are compatible with the cycle class map in the sense that proper pushforward of tropical cycles and pushforward of tropical homology classes commute with the cycle class map \cite[Proposition~5.6]{GrossShokrieh_homology}.
-Finally, there is a cap product which, if $X$ admits a fundamental class, gives rise to Poincar\'e duality
+Finally, there are cup and cap products \cite[Section~4.6]{GrossShokrieh_homology},